appsody/website/DEVELOPMENT.md

 ## Letter
 ```

-> The glossary is not self-organising, so  try to add defnitions in their correct place alphabetically.
+> The glossary is not self-organising, so try to add definitions in their correct place alphabetically.

 ## Need help?
 If you have a question that you can't find an answer to, we want to hear from you.
 Reach out to the community for assistance on [Slack](https://appsody-slack.eu-gb.mybluemix.net/).